Population Characteristics

 Population of St. Paul by Ethnicity and Origin

 The population of St. Paul is quite diverse, which contributes to the town's vibrant cultural landscape.
 St. Paul is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are French, which accounts for 24.04% of the total population, followed by Ukrainian (21.35%), English (13.99%), German (11.84%), and Scottish (11.30%).
+The top 5 ethnicities and origins in St. Paul are French, which accounts for 24.04% of the total population, followed by Ukrainian (21.35%), English (13.99%), German (11.84%), and Scottish (11.30%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |